 Our medical oncologists are dedicated to staying current with novel therapies and the advancement of science through oncology-related research studies.
 Our team is part of the Animal Cancer Institute, a co-operative oncology group, and active members of the Veterinary Cancer Society, ensuring our patients benefit from cutting-edge diagnostics and treatments.

 Radiation therapy is the use of high energy beams of radiation to treat tumors.
 It is used to treat a variety of cancers including tumors of the skin, nose, brain, mouth, bones and gastrointestinal tumors.
 Our radiation oncologist has extensive training and experience using radiation therapy alone to treat tumors, or in combination with chemotherapy or other immunotherapy to induce a greater tumor response.
-We utilize advanced imaging modalities including CT and MRI which help to visualize the tumor and its surrounding anatomy as well as state-of-the-art 3 dimensional treatment planning equipment.
-Patients are treated with a linear accelerator which produces and focuses a beam of radiation precisely where the tumor is located.
+We utilize advanced imaging modalities including CT and MRI to help visualize the tumor and its surrounding anatomy, as well as state-of-the-art 3 dimensional treatment planning equipment.
+Patients are treated with a linear accelerator which focuses a beam of radiation precisely where the tumor is located.

 INTENSITY-MODULATED RADIATION THERAPY (IMRT)